DC24ACA/applied-research-project/Applied-Research Project/01-Project-Management/03_Timeline/Project_Timeline.md

 ### End of Month Checklist

-☐ Conduct comprehensive literature searches using IEEE Xplore and other appropriate academic databases.
+Conduct comprehensive literature searches using IEEE Xplore and other appropriate academic databases

-☐ Read and summarise relevant research papers.
+Read and summarise relevant research papers

-☐ Record notes on previous work, tools, methodologies and findings.
+Record notes on previous work, tools, methodologies and findings

-☐ Identify strengths, weaknesses and limitations within the existing literature.
+Identify strengths, weaknesses and limitations within the existing literature

-☐ Identify potential research gaps.
+Identify potential research gaps

-☐ Refine the project title based on findings.
+Refine the project title based on findings - **Done**

-☐ Redraft the research aim and objectives.
+Redraft the research aim and objectives

-☐ Redraft the proposed methodology.
+Redraft the proposed methodology

-☐ Update GitHub with literature review progress and documentation.
+Update GitHub with literature review progress and documentation

+Create a literature Matrix for ease of access to themes across texts

+Submit SCP log 2

+Submit EEP 28th August Deadline

 --